Nursery Stock

 Apprentices will be trained in almost all aspects of the farm production system; limits would be in 4 wheel tractor use (training/use in 2 wheel tractors) and irrigation.
 Farm operations are conducted with a management system called holacracy which supports a high degree of autonomy and ownership.

 Training is pretty comprehensive and rigorous as farmhands are expected to work with a great deal of independence and autonomy and are also expected to be able to delegate and coordinate others when needed to complete their roles/tasks.
-Training is pretty well rounded with verbal instruction, modeling/demonstration, and written resources.
-Management system based on holacracy.
+Training methods are well rounded with verbal instruction, modeling/demonstration, and written resources.
+Management system is based on holacratic principles.
 Check-ins and field walks happen regularly.

 QUALIFICATIONS